Healthdirect Free Australian health advice you can count on.

 • using moisturiser

 If you have pityriasis rosea, avoid having a hot bath or sauna, as heat can make the itching worse.
-Contact your doctor if the rash gets worse, it gets swollen or infected, or it does not go away in 8 weeks.

-Natural or artificial sunlight can help fade the rash, but in some people this can cause lasting dark patches.
+Natural or artificial sunlight can help fade the rash, but in some people, this can cause lasting dark patches.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2021
+Last reviewed: July 2023

 Back To Top